 Offshore Shellfish Ltd

-From 22 October to 17 December 2018 we are holding an 8-week public consultation on the draft methodology for the SSI.
-All interested stakeholders are kindly invited to review and share with us their feedback on this draft.
-This consultation is part of WBA’s continuous stakeholder engagement process and builds on earlier roundtable meetings in Jakarta (Dec 2016) and Tokyo (Feb 2018), as well as presentations and meetings with a wide range of stakeholders at seafood trade fairs and elsewhere.
-Please use the link below to read the methodology report and share your feedback.
+From 22 October to 17 December 2018 we held an 8-week public consultation on the draft methodology for the SSI.
+All interested stakeholders were invited to review and share with us their feedback on this draft.
+This consultation was part of WBA’s continuous stakeholder engagement process and builds on earlier roundtable meetings in Jakarta (Dec 2016) and Tokyo (Feb 2018), as well as presentations and meetings with a wide range of stakeholders at seafood trade fairs and elsewhere.
+Please use the link below to read the methodology report.

 - Report: Unravelling the Role of The Private Sector (May 2015)